ld184/CS184-Final-Project/README.md

 - What questions do you plan to answer with your analysis?
     - We hope to implement shaders to create visually stunning images and use LeRF/NeRF to recreate a game enviroment and sustain accurate queries of game objects
 - In (1), describe what you believe you must accomplish to have a successful project and achieve the grade you expect (i.e. your baseline plan – planning for some unexpected problems would make sense)
-    - At minimum , we should be able to apply shaders to a video game.
+    - At minimum , we expect to be able to apply shaders to a video game.
     - Ideally, we want a tuned LeRF/NeRF model to get an environment of a game.
 - In (2), describe what you hope to achieve if things go well and you get ahead of schedule (your aspirational plan).
     - Our goal is to implement LeRF alongside the shaders.
-The source code for LeRF is not readily avaialable on nerfstudio which could be an issue.
+We have just obtained the source code for LeRF from the paper's authors.
     - We might be interested in having shaders and LeRF in other games or game engines.

 # Schedule
 - Week 1 (week of 04/03/2023 to 04/10/2023):
   - **Finish the Shaders**: be able to have various custom shaders
+  - Look into different types of shaders (i.e. fragment shaders)
+  - Look into how to obtain the necessary features from the game scene for NeRF studio (angles, positions, etc.)
 - Week 2 (04/10/2023)
   - **Apply Shaders to Genshin**: Work on injecting shaders to a real game engine
   - Prepare a script for the Milestone Video